What are zygomatic implants?

 How is the procedure performed?

 Zygomatic implant placement requires precise planning based on CBCT imaging and digital simulation.
 The maxillofacial surgeon inserts the implants through the maxillary alveolar ridge into the zygomatic bone, bypassing the maxillary sinus.
-The procedure is performed under local anesthesia and takes 2 to 3.5 hours, depending on the number of implants and case complexity.
+The procedure is performed under local anesthesia and takes 1.5 to 2.5 hours, depending on the number of implants and case complexity.

 On the same day, the prosthodontist working with the laboratory prepares a temporary bridge, which is then screwed onto the implants.
 The patient leaves the office with a complete dentition.